Jolanrensen/docProcessorGradlePlugin/README.md

             .getTagArguments(tag = "example", numberOfArguments = 1)
             .single()
             .trimEnd() // remove trailing whitespaces/newlines
-            .removeEscapeCharacters() // remove escape character "\" from the content

         // While we can play with the other arguments, let's just return some simple modified content var newContent =